kblaszczak-intel/openvino/docs/notebooks/grounded-segment-anything-with-output.rst

 .. parsed-literal::

-    WARNING: supervision 0.25.0 does not provide the extra 'desktop'
+    WARNING: supervision 0.25.1 does not provide the extra 'desktop'
+    ERROR: pip's dependency resolver does not currently take into account all the packages that are installed.
+This behaviour is the source of the following dependency conflicts. tensorflow 2.12.0 requires numpy<1.24,>=1.22, but you have numpy 1.24.4 which is incompatible.
     Note: you may need to restart the kernel to use updated packages.